eliasmattern/PsyTestPro/README.md

 - Import experiments
 - Export experiments

-### :heavy_plus_sign: Create experiment
+### :heavy_plus_sign: Create suite

-The experiments you create will have a schedule with tasks for the user.
-You can also declare that an experiment should not have a schedule.
+The suites you create will have a schedule with tasks for the user.
+You can also declare that an suite should not have a schedule.
 If you do this, all tasks will immediately start when PsyTestPro begins.

-### :x: Delete experiment
+### :x: Delete suite

-Here you can delete your experiments.
-Once deleted, the experiment and its tasks will be removed.
+Here you can delete your suites.
+Once deleted, the suite and its tasks will be removed.

 ### :heavy_plus_sign: Add Task